stelzinga/MF/Management_Framework-Appendix.md

 Additional details can include specific constraints like working hours, travel requirements etc.

+Add as many Roles as are effectively held.

 ### Responsibilities
-Responsibilities are effectively the list of Objectives to be performed, or to be contributed to, within the Activity.
+Responsibilities are the list of Objectives to be performed, or to be contributed to, within the Activity.
 These Objectives are the ones discussed in Activity Description above.
 Either the Role does all of them, or only a sub-set.
 This section should just refer to the applicable Objectives.
 Note that it is possible to detail Authority here instead of under Roles.

+The Responsibilities should reflect all the Roles.

 ### Skills, Knowledge & Experience
 Skills refers to the know-how in order to be able to achieve the Responsibilities.
 Knowledge refers to what is required in understanding the topics involved in the Responsibility.